-This Ayurvedic 3 seed digestive tea made with cumin, coriander and fennel is also known as Prime Tea, outlined in The Prime by Dr. Kulreet Chaudhary.
+This Ayurvedic 3 seed digestive tea made with cumin, coriander and fennel is also known as Ayurvedic 3 Seed Tea or Prime Tea, outlined in The Prime by Dr. Kulreet Chaudhary.

 Ayurvedic Medicine is the ancient healing art practiced in India for thousands of years.
 It gives us many traditional home remedies and common sense guidelines.